vmware-tanzu/velero/design/new-prepost-backuprestore-plugin-hooks.md

 It will not receive any resource list items because the restore has not yet been running at that stage.
 In addition, the `PreRestoreAction` interface will only have an `Execute()` method since the plugin will be executed only once per Restore creation, not per item.

-The Velero restore controller will be modified so that if there are any PreRestoreAction plugins registered, they will be executed after restore object is created and the basic semantics of restore object are passed, more precisely in function `validateAndComplete` _before_ function [backupXorScheduleProvided](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L316).
-At this point, the backup or schedule object have not been retrieved yet.
+The Velero restore controller will be modified so that if there are any PreRestoreAction plugins registered, they will be executed after the restore object is created and validated and before the backup object is fetched, more precisely in function `runValidatedRestore` _after_ function [info.backupStore.GetBackupVolumeSnapshots](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L460).
+If the PreRestoreActions return an err, the restore object is not processed and the Restore phase will be set a `FailedPreRestoreActions`.
-Inside the `PreRestoreAction` plugin execution, the status of the restore object will be set to `ExecutingPreRestoreActions` and we will proactively sync the object storage.
-If the PreRestoreActions return an err, the restore object is not processed.
-If the PreRestoreActions return an err, the function `ValidatedRestore` returns it and restore object is not processed.

 The PostRestoreAction plugin API will resemble the RestoreItemAction plugin design, but with the fundamental difference that it will receive only as input the Velero `Restore` object without any resource list items.
 At this stage, the restore has already been executed.